common leaf Sprouts at The Forks

 In the spring of 2018, InterGroup Consultants returned to continue the pre-development heritage survey of the development site.
 Both the 2017 and 2018 surveys recommended that further monitoring be done during the construction and development of Railside — work that will be further carried out by InterGroup.

-Integral work has taken place throughout 2019–2023: work began on the geothermal district system that will heat and cool all the buildings; underground serving work was completed; legal work was done, including alignment of roll numbers; and plans for the subdivision are continuing.
+Integral work took place from 2019 to 2023: underground servicing work was completed; legal work was done, including alignment of roll numbers; and plans for the subdivision continued to evolve.

 Integral planning and design work has taken place throughout 2023 to secure initial development approvals, finalize agreements with our development and building partners, and install underground infrastructure.

-Construction work will begin on Phase 1 of the development in 2024.
-This phase includes 10 buildings, two courtyards, alleyways, and high-quality public spaces.
+Construction work is expected to begin on Phase 1 of the development in 2025.
+This phase is expected to include 10 buildings, two courtyards, alleyways, and high-quality public spaces.

 After Phase 1 is complete, the project will transition to focus on Phase 2, with more of The Forks and more of Railside planned and developed.